New research grants target the lifelong impacts of meningitis

 My desire is to inform as many people as possible about this disease, which is so little known and underestimated here in Italy and beyond.
 However, my desire is also to instil hope and fortitude in all those people who, like me, have found an enormous obstacle to climb in their life journey.

-It’s speed and how it can catch you off guard.
-Everything really happens so fast that if you don't know meningitis well, there is a real danger that this bacterium will take your life away.
+Its speed and how it can catch you off guard.
+Everything really happens so fast that if you don’t know meningitis well, there is a real danger that this bacterium will take your life away.

 I started in 2020 because in my own way, I like to challenge meningitis.
 Every year on April 24th I like to do an activity that will remain within me forever, of strong emotion.
 Every adventure taken, mountain climbed, and day spent in the open air is a further defeat to this disease that tried to stop me but never succeeded.